ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 For a BPI to achieve these objectives, the following requirements need to be met:

-**[R49]** A unique identifier utilized in a BPI MUST be stored by the BPI.
+**[R52]** A unique identifier utilized in a BPI MUST be stored by the BPI.

-**[R50]** The Principal Owner or their delegates MUST prove control over a unique identifier utilized in a BPI every time said unique identifier is used in the BPI by the Principal Owner or their delegates.
+**[R53]** The Principal Owner or their delegates MUST prove control over a unique identifier utilized in a BPI every time said unique identifier is used in the BPI by the Principal Owner or their delegates.

-**[R51]** Every time a unique identifier utilized in a BPI is used in the BPI by the Principal Owner or their delegates, the BPI MUST verify that the Principal Owner or their delegates are in control of said unique identifier.
+**[R54]** Every time a unique identifier utilized in a BPI is used in the BPI by the Principal Owner or their delegates, the BPI MUST verify that the Principal Owner or their delegates are in control of said unique identifier.

 Note that proof of control might be performed by a relying party, if authority has been delegated.

-**[R52]** A credential utilized in a BPI SHOULD be stored by the BPI.
+**[R55]** A credential utilized in a BPI SHOULD be stored in the BPI.

 This avoids re-presentation of the credential after the initial presentation.

-**[R53]** A credential holder MUST prove control over a credential utilized in a BPI every time said credential is presented to the BPI or a BPI Participant.
+**[R56]** A credential holder MUST prove control over a credential utilized in a BPI every time said credential is presented to the BPI or a BPI Participant.

-**[R54]** Every time a credentialed utilized in a BPI is used in the BPI by its holder, the BPI MUST verify credential integrity, schema conformance and that the credential holder is in control of said credential.
+**[R57]** Every time a credentialed utilized in a BPI is used in the BPI by its holder, the BPI MUST verify credential integrity, schema conformance and that the credential holder is in control of said credential.

 Note that credential content verification can only done through the inspection of underlying documentation or through a verification by the issuer such as an [OpenId Connect Identity Provider](https://openid.net/developers/specs/).